bkirwi/coast/README.md

 - **Kafkaesque:** `coast`'s core abstractions are patterned after Kafka's data model, and it's designed to fit comfortably in the middle of a larger Kafka-based infrastructure.
-By taking advantage of Kafka's messaging guarantees, `coast` can implement [exactly-once messaging and state updates][impossible] without a heavy coordination cost.
+By taking advantage of Kafka's messaging guarantees, `coast` can implement [exactly-once semantics][impossible] for messages and state without a heavy coordination cost.

 ## Quick Introduction